Jess Lockwood (bull rider): 2020 season

-On March 1, 2020, during the Championship Round of the UTB event in Kansas City, Missouri, Lockwood’s right spur got hung in the bull rope while getting off I'm Legit Too after completing a 91.5-point ride aboard the bull.
+On March 1, 2020, during the Championship Round of the UTB event in Kansas City, Missouri, Lockwood's right spur got hung in the bull rope while getting off I'm Legit Too after completing a 91.5-point ride aboard the bull.
 Lockwood's left hamstring was torn from his hip bone, requiring surgery and a six-month recovery.
-At the time of his injury he led the PBR with 9 round wins and had five 90-point rides in the 2020 season.
-Lockwood was World Number 2 in the standings before the injury.
+At the time of his injury, he led the PBR with nine round wins and had five 90-point rides in the 2020 season.
+Lockwood was World No. 2 in the standings before the injury.

 As a result of the COVID-19 pandemic and Nevada state restrictions on large events, the season-ending PBR World Finals was moved from its usual home at T-Mobile Arena in Las Vegas to AT&T Stadium in Arlington, Texas.
 At the event, Lockwood struggled; bucking off his first three bulls.
 However, he won Round 4 by Riding Lil 2 Train for 91 points.